-Causes for Failure to Thrive
+10 Common Causes of Failure to Thrive

 Causes of Organic Failure to Thrive

-Several different medical conditions affecting the digestive tract can lead to FTT.
-These may include chronic diarrhea, celiac disease, Crohn’s disease, or gastroesophageal reflux (GERD).
-All of these conditions can lead to malabsorption, due to frequent diarrhea, which prevents the body from properly absorbing calories, according to GI Kids.
+Several different medical conditions affecting the digestive tract can lead to FTT, including chronic diarrhea, celiac disease, Crohn’s disease, or gastroesophageal reflux (GERD).
+All of these conditions can lead to malabsorption, due to frequent diarrhea or vomiting, which prevents the body from properly absorbing calories, according to GI Kids.

 Food Allergies or Intolerances